 - 3/4 teaspoon paprika (ground)

 - 3/4 teaspoon kosher salt or 1/2 teaspoon table salt

 - 1/8 teaspoon black pepper (fresh ground)

 - 1 dash cloves (ground)

-- Substitute white vinegar for the cider vinegar.
+- Substitute white vinegar or wine vinegar for the cider vinegar.

-- Add 1 teaspoon of liquid smoke to the sauce mixture.
+- For a smoky flavor, add 1/2 teaspoon to 1 teaspoon of liquid smoke to the sauce mixture.

 - When the onions are tender, add 1 clove of minced garlic and sauté for 1 minute longer.
 Omit the garlic powder and add the remaining sauce ingredients.
 Simmer for 15 to 20 minutes.